tradle/why-hypercore/FAQ.md

 - See at the bottom of [Hypercore protocol page](https://hypercore-protocol.org/)
 - See discussion forum where people [showcase their Hyper projects](https://discordapp.com/channels/709519409932140575/712037351244955809/712037741126221924).

-### Can data be deleted?

-[Somewhat](https://discordapp.com/channels/709519409932140575/709519410557222964/755404488415772746) - you can [clear() your content locally](https://github.com/hypercore-protocol/hypercore#feedclearstart-end-callback), but if someone replicated it already, you can’t force them to clear.
-Also, internal data integrity records are still kept, but they do not leak any data (Merkle tree hashes are kept, so you can keep appending data to your log even if you clear the contents).
-Use cases:

-- Chat.
-You can delete a chat message locally.
-To delete the chat message at recipient(s) need to send a custom some message “please delete this”.
-- Mobile.
-You can delete photos from mobile to save space, but keep them on a replica (your other PC or a Personal Cloud).

-### Does Hypercore work in the browser, on mobiles?

-Yes.
-Hypercore is transport-independent.
-One can use TCP/IP, WebRTC to peers, WebSockets to server.

 ### Is there support for social key recovery?

 No. But a community solution and other open source projects exist that can possibly be adapted.